caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-artifact-class.md

 In the meantime, please feel free to [reach out on the forum](https://forum.qiime2.org/c/dev-discussion/7) if you're strugging to identify a relevant semantic type - we know this can be challenging, and we don't mind helping.
 ```

-## Developing a new Artifact Class
+## Developing a new artifact class

 Now that we have that background, lets get into it.